 For those who don’t know, a pitch is like a short introduction.
-Mostly prepared through PowerPoint, Keynote or Prezi (it has to look nice), it gives your audience a resume of your project, and most importantly, a resume of your business plan.
+Mostly prepared through PowerPoint, Keynote, or Prezi (it has to look nice), it gives your audience a resume of your project, and most importantly, a resume of your business plan.

 And that’s: A W E S O M E

-It resumes everything, meetings don’t take hours, and it gives you the opportunity to know your project by heart as a kid his lesson.
-Which is cool, cause if your audience gives you an average of 10-15min to do your speech, sometime you may find people asking you to resume everything in 2min.
+It resumes everything, meetings don’t take hours, and it gives you the opportunity to know your project by heart as a kid lesson.
+This is cool, cause if your audience gives you an average of 10-15min to do your speech, sometime you may find people asking you to resume everything in 2min.

 The more simple it is, the better.

 Chinese Startups are really aggressive.